-Part VI (Business of the Guarantor and the Group) and Condition 3 of Part VII (Terms and Conditions of the Notes) can be claimed in respect of all such claims will be a monetary amount equal to 20 per cent. of the redemption amount of such Series of Notes (such redemption amount being the nominal amount repayable to Noteholders, as calculated pursuant to the Terms and Conditions of the Notes) as calculated as at the time at which any such claim under the Partial 20% Guarantee is made by the Trustee in respect of such Series of Notes.
+Guarantee") in respect of any arrears of interest and principal outstanding, if the Issuer defaults in its payment obligations under any individual Series of Notes the maximum aggregate amount that can be claimed in respect of all such claims will be a monetary amount equal to 20 per cent. of the redemption amount of such Series of Notes (such redemption amount being the nominal amount repayable to Noteholders, as calculated pursuant to the Terms and Conditions of the Notes) as calculated as at the time at which any such claim under the Partial 20% Guarantee is made by the Trustee in respect of such Series of Notes.